-A pervasive concern in the technology adoption literature, and elsewhere in the empirical economics, is the endogeneity and self-selection of establishments into adoption of a technology.
+A pervasive concern in the technology adoption literature, and elsewhere in any empirical study in economics, is the endogeneity and self-selection of establishments into adoption of a technology.
 In our context, this concern is problematic if the establishment-specific idiosyncratic error terms are correlated with adoption.
-Examples of such instances would include differences in trends across adopters and non-adopters within a sector-zip code pair, sporadic episodes of positive or negative growth that coincide with the timing of adoption, or an increase in the incentives of an adopting establishment to sell more by credit card vs cash in order to obtain more information about its customers.
+First, we can think that adoption may be more likely in high performance establishments.
+To address this concern, we include a dummy variable in our specification and estimate our main specification in first differences.
+Second, adoption may also be more intense in sectors or areas receiving positive temporary shocks.
+We control for this by including sector-zipcode-quarter fixed effects.
+Third, adoption may be more likely in establishments growing more intensively.
+To control for this issue, we will show robustness results including establishment specific trends.
+Finally, other issues that can compromise identification of the impact of adoption on outcome variables include sporadic episodes of positive or negative growth that coincide with the timing of adoption (e.g., adoption may coincide with the implementation of other investments), or an increase in the incentives of an adopting establishment to sell more by credit card vs. cash in order to obtain more information about its customers.
 In these cases, the first-differences regression specification (2) with OLS will erroneously attribute changes in productivity to technology adoption.
+To address this concern of endogeneity in the adoption decision, we use an IV identification strategy.

-To address this problem, we look for changes in an establishment's environment that may exogenously change the probability of adoption across establishment within sector-zip codequarter triads while being orthogonal to establishment-specific productivity and demand shocks.
-With this goal in mind, we derive an instrumental variable strategy that exploits the fact that different establishments in the same sector-zip code dyad may hold their corporate bank account in different bank branches located in different zip codes.
-Hereafter, we call the bank branch where an establishment has its corporate bank account the establishment branch.
+To this end, we look for changes in an establishment's environment that may exogenously change the probability of adoption across establishment within sector-zip code-quarter triads while being orthogonal to establishment-specific productivity and demand shocks.
+With this goal in mind, we derive an IV strategy that exploits the fact that different establishments in the same sector-zip code dyad may hold their business bank account in different bank branches located in different zip codes.
+Hereafter, we call the bank branch where an establishment has its business bank account the establishment branch.

-Our conversations with bank managers provide a strong foundation for our instrumental variable strategy below.
+Our conversations with bank managers provide a strong foundation for our IV strategy below.
 As explained in our institutional detail section, the bank did not compensate its employees for the diffusion and adoption of this technology.
 If anything, HQ paid for brochures and advertising boards and distributed them equally among bank branches.
 The variation in adoption across branches was rooted in the affinity of their employees with the program.
 The larger the affinity of an employee, the higher the level of her promotional effort despite not being compensated for it.
 In other words, the distribution of employees' affinity to the program across bank branches, and therefore the distribution of promotional effort across bank branches, is orthogonal to the distribution of potential gains from adoption of the program across establishments' branches.